sentinel-hub/collections/collections/land-surface-temperature/sandbox-data.md

 # Land Surface Temperature Sandbox Data

-This Sandbox collection of <a href="../land-surface-temperature/" target="_blank">Land Surface Temperature</a> offers a limited area and time of interest.
+This Sandbox collection of <a href="../land-surface-temperature/">Land Surface Temperature</a> offers a limited area and time of interest.
 Only Planet users and Sentinel Hub users with a paid subscription have access under the <a href="https://creativecommons.org/licenses/by-nc/4.0/" target="_blank">CC-BY-NC license</a>.

 ## Collections